fomightez/cl_sq_demo-binder/README.md

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.

+**TO DO:**
+August 3, 2019, I pinned version of Matplotlib to 3.0.3 because that allowed heatmap used in [this demo](https://github.com/fomightez/cl_sq_demo-binder/blob/master/notebooks/Demo%20of%20script%20to%20calculate%20differences%20between%20sequences%20in%20multiFASTA%20file.ipynb) notebook to work.
+Unpin when 3.1.12 released ---> see https://github.com/matplotlib/matplotlib/issues/14675 .
+Current version as of writing this is 3.1.11 and it has the heatmaps cutoff.
+TEST ANY [NEW RELEASE](https://github.com/matplotlib/matplotlib/releases) AND UNPIN IN `environment.yml.`

 Click `launch binder` below to start using the demonstrations.